Crêpe: Special crêpes

 The 49er flapjack is a sourdough crêpe which is popular in the United States, getting its name from the popularity of this style of pancake during the California Gold Rush.
 Because it is similar to a Swedish pancake, the 49er is sometimes served with lingonberry sauce, although most often, it is rolled up with butter and powdered sugar or served open-faced and topped with maple syrup.

 Crêpe dentelle is a crispy biscuit made with a very thin layer of crêpe folded in a cigar shape and then baked.
-It is usually enjoyed with a hot drink during the goûter, in France.
+It is usually consumed with a hot drink during the goûter, in France.